raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 In all cases a Session Signaling request message MUST contain exactly one Operation TLV, indicating the operation to be performed.

-(DUPLICATE TEXT, TO BE REMOVED)
-A Session Signaling request message MUST contain exactly one Operation TLV.
-(END)

-In some cases a Session Signaling response message MAY contain no Operation TLV, because it is simply a response to a previous request message, and the message ID in the header is sufficient to identify the request in question.
+Depending on the operation, a Session Signaling response message MAY contain no Operation TLV, because it is simply a response to a previous request message, and the message ID in the header is sufficient to identify the request in question.
+Or it may contain a single corresponding response Operation TLV, with the same SSOP-TYPE as in the request message.
 The specification for each Session Signaling operation type determines whether a response for that operation type is required to carry the Operation TLV.

-(DUPLICATE TEXT, TO BE MERGED WITH ABOVE)
-Depending on the operation, the corresponding Session Signaling response message MAY contain no Operation TLV, or it may contain a single corresponding response Operation TLV, with the same SSOP-TYPE as in the request message.
-(END)

 If a Session Signaling response is received for an operation which requires that the response carry an Operation TLV, and the required Operation TLV is not the first Session Signaling TLV in the response message, then this is a fatal error and the recipient of the defective response message MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

+#### Modifier TLVs

 A "Session Signaling Modifier TLV" specifies additional parameters relating to the operation.
 Immediately following the Operation TLV, if present,